 Suits Me® Simplified: Banking 101

-How Long do Payment Transfers Take?
+How Long does a Bank Transfers Take?

 In this blog post, we discuss how long different payment transfers can take

 It’s fair to say the electronic and digital technology has revolutionised the way we do banking.
-Money can now be sent around the world at the touch of a button and with technology rapidly evolving all the time, it makes payment transfers a lot easier.
+Money can now be sent around the world at the touch of a button and with technology rapidly evolving all the time, it makes bank transfers a lot easier.

 However, while sending money electronically may seem like a simple and straightforward process, there is a lot going on that we don’t see.
 Of course, understanding that isn’t really all that important to execute a bank transfer, but the main question many of us might ask is ‘how long will it take?’